7. Exaggerated nodding signals anxiety about approval.

 Smiling, however, suggests that you’re open, trustworthy, confident, and friendly.
 MRI studies have shown that the human brain responds favorably to a person who’s smiling, and this leaves a lasting positive impression.
 This is one of the body language secrets that will help you win people’s hearts easily.

 13. Weak handshakes signal that you lack authority and confidence.

 While a handshake that is too strong could be perceived as an aggressive attempt at domination, which is just as bad.
 Adapt your handshake to each person and situation, but make sure it’s always firm.

 14. Clenched fists, much like crossed arms and legs.

 Can signal that you’re not open to other people’s points.
 It can also make you look argumentative and defensive, which will make people nervous about interacting with you.

 If you stand too close to someone (nearer than one and a half feet), it signals that you have no respect for or understanding of personal space.
 This will make people very uncomfortable when they’re around you.
 Keep these body language secrets in mind, the next time you interact with people in known and unknown settings.

 Avoiding these body language blunders will help you form stronger relationships, both professionally and personally.

 Are there any other body language secrets I should add to this list?
 Please share your thoughts in the comments below, as I learn just as much from you as you do from me.

-Originally appeared: The Good Men Project
+Written by Dr. Travis Bradberry Originally appeared The Good Men Project